Moravany (Brno-Country District)

 Moravany (Morbes) is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 3,600 inhabitants.

 Geography

 Moravany is located south of Brno, in its immediate vicinity.
 It lies on the border between the Dyje–Svratka Valley and Bobrava Highlands.
 The highest point is at 338 m above sea level.
 The Bobrava River flows along the southeastern municipal border.

 History

 The first written mention of Moravany is from 1289.
 The village was owned by the Cistercian monastery in Staré Brno until its abolishment in 1782, then the owners often changed.

 Demographics

 The population of Moravany has almost tripled since 2001.
+It belongs among the fastest growing municipalities in the country in the 21st century.

 Transport

-The D1 motorway from Prague to Brno passes through the territory of Moravany.
+The D1 motorway from Prague to Brno runs through the territory of Moravany.

 Sights

 The main landmark of Moravany is the Church of Saint Wenceslaus.
 It has an early Gothic core from the first half of the 13th century.
 It was rebuilt into its current Baroque form in the mid-18th century.